 Enemies to Lovers Sci Fi Romance: Where to Start

-Two characters who genuinely cannot stand each other, locked on a ship or a planet with no exit route.
-The slow and inevitable collapse of every wall they have built between themselves, and an ending that actually lands.
+The pick this site publishes for enemies to lovers sci fi romance is The Starfall Accord, a closed door slow burn with a complete happy ending.
+You know exactly what you want: two characters who genuinely cannot stand each other, locked on a ship or a planet with no exit route, the slow and inevitable collapse of every wall they have built between themselves, and an ending that actually lands.

 Not a cliffhanger with "happy for now" dressed up as resolution.
 Not a slow burn that loses its nerve fifty pages before the end.